 Government authorities exercise oversight and have regulatory powers over a country’s financial markets.
-In the US, the Securities and Exchange Commission (SEC) sets the rules for (stock) market and other investment transactions.
+In the U.S., the Securities and Exchange Commission (SEC) sets the rules for the (stock) market and other investment transactions.
 In the UK, the Financial Conduct Authority fulfills the same function.

 Government financial oversight bodies strive to ensure that financial trading is conducted fairly and honestly.
 It aims to ensure that investors are protected from fraud or lack of important information.
 Such objectives are accomplished by setting requirements for financial disclosure by all companies that participate in publicly-traded markets.

 Under the SEC, the Financial Accounting Standards Board (FASB) is responsible for setting and maintaining the Generally Accepted Accounting Principles (GAAP) that all companies and accountants must follow in the preparation of financial documents.

 Government Laws and Regulations

-Governments control the operations of financial institutions through laws and regulations that dictate what banks and other financial institutions can and cannot do.
+Governments control financial institutions’ operations through laws and regulations that dictate what banks and other financial institutions can and cannot do.
 A major piece of legislation that was passed in the US in the aftermath of the 2008 financial crisis was the Dodd-Frank Act.
 Among other things, the law severely restricted banks in regard to what type of investments they can make.
 For example, retail banks can no longer invest in hedge funds or private equity investments.

 The Dodd-Frank Act extended beyond banking regulations, imposing many restrictions on investments and trading, such as requiring investors to deposit substantially higher amounts of money to hold investment positions.